-Looking to feast your eyes on 'Her Name Was Ellie, His Name Was Lyle' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or view the Lothar Wolff-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+Fancy watching 'Her Name Was Ellie, His Name Was Lyle' on your TV, phone, or tablet?
+Searching for a streaming service to buy, rent, download, or view the Lothar Wolff-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Her Name Was Ellie, His Name Was Lyle' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Her Name Was Ellie, His Name Was Lyle' right now, here are some finer points about the Louis de Rochemont Associates, Bureau for Public Health Education drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Her Name Was Ellie, His Name Was Lyle' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Her Name Was Ellie, His Name Was Lyle' right now, here are some details about the Louis de Rochemont Associates, Bureau for Public Health Education drama flick.

-Interested in knowing what the movie's about?
+You probably already know what the movie's about, but just in case...
 Here's the plot: "In New York City, a relationship is threatened when a young man discovers he's caught syphilis from a tryst with a waitress named Ellie.
 This threatens his relationship with a new girl.
 Film critic Amy Taubin co-stars as the new girl who gets the bad news.
 The director is apparently the same man who edited Fritz Lang's The Testament of Dr. Mabuse." .

 'Her Name Was Ellie, His Name Was Lyle' Release Dates